-After John’s birth, Zechariah’s speech returns and he sings his song of praise to God, “Blessed be the Lord God of Israel, he has come to his people and set them free.”
+After John the Baptist’s birth, his father Zechariah sings his praise to God.
+“Blessed be the Lord, God of Israel.
+He has come to his people and set them free.”
+His Benedictus.

-Zechariah’s “Benedictus” is sung in the church’s morning prayer each day as we come from night’s silence to a day that’s blessed.
-We shouldn’t doubt it.
+The Benedictus is sung or said in the church’s morning prayer each day as the silence of night ends and the day is blessed.
 “In the tender compassion of our God, the dawn from on high shall break upon us, to shine on those who dwell in darkness and the shadow of death and to guide our feet in the way of peace.”

-Every evening we pray Mary’s “Magnificat” in thanksgiving for the blessings of the day.
+Every evening we pray Mary’s “Magnificat” at evening prayer in thanksgiving for the blessings of the day.
 “My soul proclaims the greatness of the Lord and my spirit rejoices in God my Savior…God has come to the help of his servant Israel, remembering his promise of mercy, the promise he made to our fathers, to Abraham and his children forever.”
-God’s promise is forever; like Mary we rejoice in the promise now and wait for its fulfillment yet to come.
+The promises of God remain and with Mary we rejoice in them now and wait for their fulfillment to come.

-Commentators on Luke’s gospel say that Luke is probably using Jewish Christian prayers and applying them to Zechariah and Mary.
-The note in the New American Bible, for example, says: “ Because there is no specific connection of the canticle to the context of Mary’s pregnancy and her visit to Elizabeth, the Magnificat (with the possible exception of v 48) may have been a Jewish Christian hymn that Luke found appropriate at this point in his story.”
+Commentators on Luke’s gospel say that Luke probably uses Jewish Christian prayers applying them to Zechariah and Mary.
+The New American Bible, for example, says: “ Because there is no specific connection of the canticle to the context of Mary’s pregnancy and her visit to Elizabeth, the Magnificat (with the possible exception of v 48) may have been a Jewish Christian hymn that Luke found appropriate at this point in his story.”

-The Magnificat and the Benedictus belong to Mary and Zechariah, to the early Christian community.
-They’re also our prayers too.
+Ancient prayers, the Magnificat and the Benedictus appropriately are attributed to Mary and Zechariah.
+They’re our prayers too.